zhoumingyi/zhoumingyi.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper of the first static analysis framework ["ArkAnalyzer"](https://gitee.com/openharmony-sig/arkanalyzer) for OpenHarmony has been released and open sourced, welcome to use and cite it! :sparkles: :smile:
+Our paper of the first static analysis framework ["ArkAnalyzer"](https://gitee.com/openharmony-sig/arkanalyzer) for OpenHarmony has been accepted by ICSE'25-SEIP and open sourced, welcome to use and cite it! :sparkles: :smile: